Yeeldx/yeeldbox-devdocs/docs/resources/risks/risk-score.md

 * [Testing Score](#testing-score)
 * [TVL Impact](#tvl-impact)

-This risk framework is an ongoing process regarding the security of yearn’s strategies.
-The security team realized that given yearn’s unique approach to deploying strategies constantly, it couldn’t rely on a waterfall process (heavy analysis/design, testing, several audits before a release, etc.) to deploy contracts.
+This risk framework is an ongoing process regarding the security of Yeeldx’s strategies.
+The security team realized that given Yeeldx’s unique approach to deploying strategies constantly, it couldn’t rely on a waterfall process (heavy analysis/design, testing, several audits before a release, etc.) to deploy contracts.
 The strategies are deployed and capped by their risk score, and as we mitigate each dimension and improve something in the scoring, the strategy can grow its TVL.
 Think of it as calculated bets based on our internal security process.
-This allows yearn to compare the risk score of two strategies and prioritize mitigations/preventive actions like forming a committee to spread knowledge on the code, get more audits, migrate current code for improved versions of the strat, etc.
+This allows Yeeldx to compare the risk score of two strategies and prioritize mitigations/preventive actions like forming a committee to spread knowledge on the code, get more audits, migrate current code for improved versions of the strat, etc.

-The current version works for yearn’s current needs.
+The current version works for Yeeldx’s current needs.
 Still, we are always looking to improve and extend this scoring system to the vaults to be able to get a weighted average risk score that makes reasonable assumptions.
 We want to help our users know what’s going on behind the scenes in the vaults.
 Vault risk scoring is still under development at the moment!

 ### Audit